SlimeKnights/slimeknights.github.io/docs/roadmap/soul-forge.md

 ---
 layout: page
 title: Soul Forge
+description: The soul forge is a multiblock made from all the dimensions.
+Allows advanced manipulation of traits and creation of unique materials.
 ---

-The soul forge is a multiblock made from all the dimensions.
-Allows advanced manipulation of traits and creation of unique materials.
+{{page.description}}

 {% include toc.html %}